LiDARNet: A Boundary-Aware Domain Adaptation Model for Point Cloud Semantic Segmentation

 For target data, we employ GAN loss to learn segmentation \cite{Luc2016}.
 Besides, because learning the boundary map is easier than learning semantic segmentation.
 Therefore, we used the boundary prediction \(\hat{B}_T\) to penalize the label predictions \(\hat{Y}_T\) of the target data.
 We add a Laplacian layer to extract the boundary of the predicted labels and use the L1 loss to measure the difference between the boundray prediction and the predicted label boundary.
-In the end, the segmentation loss of source data is Eq.(\ref{eqn:seg_t_loss})

-In order to further eliminate the effect of domain difference, we introduce the CycleGAN mechanism into our model, which leads to the fourth task: domain mutual conversion task.
+In the end, the segmentation loss of source data is Eq.(\ref{eqn:seg_t_loss}) In order to further eliminate the effect of domain difference, we introduce the CycleGAN mechanism into our model, which leads to the fourth task: domain mutual conversion task.
 We expect that through learning the domain mutual conversion, the model can find the interior relationship between two domains.
 The mutual conversion task requires two mapping functions: $G_{S \to T}$ maps data from the source domain to target domain, $G_{T \to S}$ maps data from target domain to source domain.
 The two mappings function can be expressed as \ref{eqn:conversion_fun}.

-Based on the two mapping functions, we can define the domain mutual conversion loss as follows:
+Based on the two mapping functions, we can define the domain mutual conversion loss as follows: Where $L_{inv}$ and $L_{cyc}$ represent domain invariance loss and cycle consistency loss.